PaigeTurcsanyi/Pantree/pantry-app-spec.md

-# Pantree — App Specification
+f# Pantree — App Specification

 > A hand-off spec for building a mobile pantry & recipe app.
 Give this file to
 > Claude Code (drop it in an empty project folder and say "read spec.md and
 > let's start building").
 It describes **what** to build and **why**, not every
 > line of code — build it in the phases at the bottom, one at a time, checking in
 > after each.

 ---